Khizar-qureshi/status_page/README.md

 Step 2:

-A link will show up in the terminal and will look simmilar to http://127.0.0.1:5000/.
-Copy the url of that link to your browser.
+A link will show up in the terminal and will look similar to http://127.0.0.1:5000/.
+Copy the URL of that link to your browser.

 Step 3: